Steve Heitzeg: Critical reception

-Heitzeg's work has been positively reviewed by many critics.
+Heitzeg's work has been favorably reviewed by many critics.
 Nicholas Tawa, author of the 2009 book The Great American Symphony, singled out Heitzeg as part of "a new crop of American composers who find value in writing symphonies."
-Bruce Hodges of MusicWeb International called the 2004 VocalEssence performance of Heitzeg's Nobel Symphony one of the best concerts of that year, calling it "a work that continues to linger in the mind" and praising its "eloquent reimagining" of a text by Chilean poet-diplomat Pablo Neruda.
-Michael Fleming of the St. Paul Pioneer Press said that "Heitzeg's compositions, whether for orchestra, solo instrument or voice, are colorful and superbly crafted.
+Bruce Hodges of MusicWeb International called the 2004 VocalEssence performance of Heitzeg's Nobel Symphony one of the best concerts of that year, calling it "a work that continues to linger in the mind" and praising its "eloquent reimagining" of a text by Pablo Neruda.
+Michael Fleming of the St. Paul Pioneer Press wrote, "Heitzeg's compositions, whether for orchestra, solo instrument or voice, are colorful and superbly crafted.
 Behind each lies a story or idea, but the music stands by itself."
 Writing for the Star Tribune, Terry Blain called Heitzeg's American Nomad "an unashamedly accessible and emotional piece, packed with catchy tunes and pin-sharp evocations of both landscape and urban environments.
 Its teeming generosity of spirit and openness to new experiences now feel painfully at odds with our more inward-looking, mean-spirited present and seem almost to rebuke it."

 Career

 1980s and 1990s: A Marriage, On the Day You Were Born, and Aqua

 In 1988, Heitzeg's three-movement orchestral tribute to Vice President Hubert Humphrey, A Voice Remembered, was performed by the Civic Orchestra of Minneapolis; WCCO-TV newscaster Dave Moore read from Humphrey's speeches and writing.
-Star Tribune classical music critic Michael Anthony praised the work as "neo-Romantic, emotive, heart-on-sleeve music" that "evokes the sound and idiom of Aaron Copland's work, especially in the outer movements. ...
-In its brevity and tight construction, it's an effective work."
+Star Tribune classical music critic Michael Anthony called the work "neo-Romantic, emotive, heart-on-sleeve music" that "evokes the sound and idiom of Aaron Copland's work, especially in the outer movements”, adding, "In its brevity and tight construction, it's an effective work."

 Endangered (Written in Honor of All Turtles and Tortoises), a 10-minute work for solo cello, debuted in Minneapolis in 1990.
-The piece uses a repeated theme around the notes E-D-A-G, shorthand for "endangered", and was inspired by the similar shapes of a cello and Galapagos tortoise.
-The Star Tribune's Michael Anthony called it "an odd and touching work in nine brief movements held together by a lush, elegiac theme."
+The piece uses a repeated theme with the notes E-D-A-G, shorthand for "endangered", and was inspired by the similar shapes of a cello and Galapagos tortoise.
+Michael Anthony called it "an odd and touching work in nine brief movements held together by a lush, elegiac theme."

 The Dale Warland Singers premiered Heitzeg's Christmas choral work little tree, based on the poem by e.e. cummings, in 1990.
-The company later recorded the song for their 1995 album December Stillness.
+The company later recorded the song on its 1995 album December Stillness.
 Described by John Shulson of the Newport News, Virginia, Daily Press as "a charming lullaby-like work of touching imagery", little tree has become one of Heitzeg's most frequently performed works.